Information for COVID-19 impacted providers.

-For the latest information on COVID-19 relevant to vocational education facilities, providers are encouraged to regularly check the information available at the following websites:
+The Department of Health provided a fact sheet on COVID-19 relevant to vocational education facilities in March 2020.
+Providers are also encouraged to regularly check the information available on the Department of health website.

 For guidance on VET Student Loans operational requirements where providers or students are impacted by COVID-19, please refer to the VSL Provider Newsletter – April edition.

 We encourage training providers to consider flexible arrangements where possible, for students impacted by travel restrictions or self-isolation periods.
 Examples include flexible course delivery, such as through online delivery of courses or additional sessions to make up for days missed by students who are prevented from attending classes.

 Providers may also need to adopt a flexible approach to student attendance.
 Directly or indirectly affected students may need to exclude themselves from their place of study for a period.
 Providers should document all flexible arrangements made on a student-by-student basis.
 This is particularly important for ensuring that your students are genuine students for VET Student Loans purposes.

 All training providers must have a process in place for students to request the cancellation of their debt if, after they started to study, certain ‘special circumstances’ occur that prevent them from completing their unit, part of their course or whole course.